Balashi Beer: 3 Reasons to Love Aruba’s Only Homegrown Brew

 The name is derived from Bala Bala and Balana, both words from the language of the original inhabitants of Aruba, the Aruac Indians.
 In either case, the words mean “near the sea,” which of course appeals to me.
-But there’s more.

-Best quality, Best taste?
+Best Quality, Best Taste?

 Brewed with Aruba’s pristine water… Best quality, Best taste!